mmurdoch/arduinounit/readme.md

 ##License

-Copyright (c) 2013 Warren MacEvoy, Matthew Murdoch
+Copyright (c) 2013 Warren MacEvoy, Matthew Murdoch, freenerd, John Macdonald, nicolaspanel, Matt Paine

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal